Supervisory bodies

 Court of Auditors

-Each year the Bank submits its own accounts to the Court of Auditors, along with those of its staff social welfare bodies, under the forms provided for in the laws in force.
-It transmits to the Court of Auditors extracts of minutes of the Board regarding the Bank’s budget and assets, accompanied by copies of the statutory auditors’ reports.
+Each year, the Bank submits its financial statements to the Court of Auditors, those of its staff social welfare bodies, extracts of the Board’s minutes on the Bank’s budget and assets, as well as the statutory auditors’ reports.

 Statutory auditors

-Bank Al-Maghrib’s accounts are, in accordance with the provisions of article 43 of the Law N° 40-17 establishing BAM Statute, subject to an annual audit carried out under the responsibility of an external auditor who certifies the summary statements of the Bank, assesses its internal control system and presents its report to the Bank’s Board.
-The board appoints the statutory auditor responsible for the annual audit of the accounts after the audit committee has examined the selection process and it fixes the duration for its mandate.
+Pursuant to the provisions of Article 43 of Law No. 40-17 bearing BAM Statutes, Bank Al-Maghrib’s accounts are subject to an annual audit carried out under the responsibility of an external auditor.
+The auditor certifies the summary statements of the Bank, assesses its internal control system, and presents its report to the Bank’s Board.
+The Board appoints the statutory auditor responsible for the annual audit of its accounts, following the Audit Committee’s review of the selection process, and it fixes the duration for its mandate.

 The legal audit is carried out according to the standards of the profession in Morocco, which are largely based on the International Standards on Auditing (ISA).